JJLZ21/ECS171-final-project/glitch/README.md

 Make sure all of the dependencies are installed by running `npm install` from a terminal in the current "glitch" folder.

-Execute `npm start` to start the server where you can then access the site using the url: `http://127.0.0.1:3000/react`
+Execute `npm start` to start the server where you can then access the site using the url: `http://127.0.0.1:3000`

-*Note: as of right now, the client is accessed by appending /react at the end of the url.
-This is subject to change*

 -------------------